bozeman42/an-ale-ysis/README.md

 Steps to get the development environment running.
 1. run `npm install`
 2. copy the .env.example file and rename to '.env'
-3. add your API key to the .env file.
+3. add your breweryDB API key to the .env file.
 4. Create the SQL tables in your database
 ```sql
 CREATE TABLE "users" (